dotnet/dotNext/docs/features/cluster/raft.md

 Another important extensibility points are `StartAsync` and `StopAsync` virtual methods.
 They are responsible for lifecycle management of `RaftCluster` instance.
 You can override them for the following reasons:
 * Opening and closing sockets
-* Sending announcement to other nodes
+* Sending the announcement to other nodes
 * Detection of local cluster member
-* Initialization of a list of cluster members
+* Initialization of the cluster members list
 * Enforcement of configuration

 ## Input/Output